Najat76/TASK-React-Bakery-Page/Solution.md

    ```

 3. Viola!
 Our app is created.
 But how can we run it?
 The terminal is giving us some instructions to run our application.
-All we need to do is go inside the application folder and run `yarn start` !
+All we need to do is go inside the application folder and run `npm start` !

  ```shell
    $ cd cookieshop